Tuttotorna/OMNIABASE/README.md

 OMNIABASE is a general framework for structural analysis across multiple representations.

-It is built on one simple idea:
+It is built on one principle:

 a phenomenon is not exhausted by one view.